-Turner: White Lions are classified as Panthera leo and, as such, can be hunted or traded to extinction - although there are only 13 White Lions in the wild in their natural habitat at the present time (2018).
-In accordance with the international precedent of the Kermode or (Ursus americanus kermodei) in Canada, the entire lion population in the region where White Lions occur, and which carries the white lion gene, needs to be protected by law from being hunted - this requires an uplisting of the conservation status of lions in South Africa to Appendix I according to CITES, and to 'Critically 'Endangered' Endangered' or according to the IUCN conservation categories.
+Turner: White Lions are classified as Panthera leo and, as such, can be hunted or traded to extinction - although there are only 18 White Lions in the wild in their natural habitat at the present time (2023).
+In accordance with the international precedent of the Kermode or Spirit Bear (Ursus americanus kermodei) in Canada, the entire lion population in the region where White Lions occur, and which carries the white lion gene, needs to be protected by law from being hunted - this requires an uplisting of the conservation status of lions in South Africa to Appendix I according to CITES, and to 'Endangered' or 'Critically Endangered' according to the IUCN conservation categories.